|

 introduction of lean techniques.
 And

 you must keep your promise.”
-Sounds
+Sounds like

-is a sacrifice management is willing to make” (apologies to Lord Farquaad –
+sacrifice management is willing to make” (apologies to Lord Farquaad –

 Shrek).
 Why would sales remain